 EAS Auction - Evening

-EAS Annual Banquet - Our Featured Speaker is Jim Tew "Some Secrets Old Beekeepers Should Never Tell"
+EAS Annual Banquet - Our Featured Speaker is Jim Tew "Some Secrets Old Beekeepers Should Never Tell".
+This is our annual banquet and special awards evening.
+We have a great menu.

 Our Mission Is: